uterine/guilded-fetecher/README.md

 npm install sqlite3

-Run auth.bat from the extracted folder
+In the extracted folder, run auth.bat

+Make sure Guilded is open and you are signed in to your account.